Welcome to the APG Community!

 The Living Soil

-Earthworks, Ponds, Berms & Swales, Rain Water Catchment, Grey Water, Black Water
+Rain Water Catchment, Grey Water, Black Water, Natural Building

 Food Forest Design, Medicine Garden Design, & Herbalism

-A day with the Forest Garden – Propagation
+A day with the Forest Garden – Harvesting, Making food & medicine, Permaculture Design Work

 Sharing Circle, Design Certificates & Ritual of Completion

-Our Fall 2023 Permaculture Design Certificate Course is currently open for registration.
-The online lectures portion of this course is scheduled on Tuesday and Thursday afternoons, 12:00-3pm, over 5 weeks.
+Our Fall 2026 Permaculture Design Certificate Course is currently open for registration.
+The online lectures portion of this course is scheduled on Tuesday and Thursday afternoons, 12:30pm-3:30, over 5 weeks.

-Hands-on learning days are every Saturday from 10:30am-3pm.
+Hands-on learning days are every Saturday from 10:30am-4:30pm.
 More hands-on time will be available every Friday at Whole Life Learning Center.

 REGISTRATION AND TUITION